Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 func provideUserRepository(source *users.MemoryUserRepository, profileCache *cache.Cache) users.UserRepository {

-Step 9: Add A Service Test
+Step 8: Add a Service Test

 Create internal/uploads/service_test.go.